impeccable-taste/impeccable-taste.github.io/_posts/2025/2025-10-29/2025-10-29-00-dead-silence.md

 - burn the dummy
 - burn the house down
 - leave town, change my name
-- start a life as a fat, but happy dumb jokester
+- start a life as a fat, but happy dumb hobo
 - *bring vaudeville back*

-Which would, all in all, be a COMPLETE SUCCESS compared to the obvious thing that happens here where the wife is killed in a gruesome way and eh.
-Dummies look weird and spooky.<br/>
+Which would, all in all, be a COMPLETE SUCCESS compared to the obvious thing that happens here where the wife is killed in a gruesome way during the first few minutes and eh.
+Dummies look weird and spooky and that includes the evil Maricarmen and her Muñecos.<br/>
 <span class="reviewsection">Under 90 minutes?</span> Yes!
 Just barely, but yes.<br/>
 <span class="reviewsection">Do they say the title?</span> Nope.

 <span class="reviewsection">One sentence review:</span>

 ![dead silence](dead-silence.gif)<br/>
 <span class="reviewsection">Okay, more:</span> Okay, yeah, so there was a reason why this is *the* James Wan movie nobody ever talks about.
 I mean I kinda expected more from Mr Conjuring, but eeeeh.
-Extremely lame, really bad cgi, even the usual Jameswanisms like "most of the screen is pitch black right now" seem crappy this time around.
-Dunno, not a movie I'd recommend.<br/>
+Extremely lame, really bad cgi, even the usual jameswanisms like "most of the screen is pitch black right now" seem crappy this time around.
+Dunno, not a movie I'd recommend.
+Boo, but not "boo!" as in "haha did that scare you" but "boo" as in "boo-urns".<br/>
 <span class="reviewsection">A simple way to improve it:</span> that dummy has the same problem the Annabelle doll on the conjuringverse has: if you get that home, you deserve anything that happens to you (not victim blaming, just stating facts).
 I would just replace it with a crappy tickle me elmo thing or whatever and it'd be way creepier.

 <span class="reviewsection">Trivia about the IMDb trivia:</span>